loginom/loginom-help-en-omegat/data/processors/transformation/java-script/enum.md

     // We are doing something
 }

-// Displaying the numeric representation of the enumeration value console.log(col0.DefaultUsageType);
+// Displaying of the numeric representation of the enumeration value console.log(col0.DefaultUsageType);
-// Displaying the string representation of the enumeration value console.log(UsageType[col0.DefaultUsageType]);
+// Displaying of the string representation of the enumeration value console.log(UsageType[col0.DefaultUsageType]);
 ```